HuaNgo3979/promoguard/RATIONALE.md

 manager decision for the genuinely ambiguous, high-value cases — with PII scrubbed and prompt injection short-circuited before the model ever runs.
-It's a real enterprise problem with measurable dollar impact, it maps directly onto the retail shopping-assistant and ambient-expense patterns taught in the course, and it naturally demonstrates the required
+It's a real enterprise problem with measurable dollar impact, it maps directly onto the retail shopping-assistant and ambient-expense patterns, and it naturally demonstrates the required
 concepts: an ADK 2.0 graph workflow, validated agent tools, a custom STRIDE skill, layered security (PII + injection + Semgrep pre-commit gating), and agents-cli evaluation.